ritza-co/handbook/invoicing-guidelines.md

 # Invoicing guidelines

-Your invoice needs to follow some standard requirements, including: the invoice date, a description of services provided, a sequential invoice number your contact details, and our contact details.
+Your invoice needs to follow some standard requirements, including: the invoice date, a description of services provided, a sequential invoice number, your contact details, and our contact details.
 It should also contain your international bank details (see note about countries we can pay to below).

 ### Contact details